jvarona05/symfony-api-platform-blog/README.md

 cp env-example .env

-docker-compose up -d nginx mysql workspace phpmyadmin
+docker-compose up -d nginx mysql workspace

 cd ..
 ```

-Note: The containers use the ports 80, 8080 and 3306.
+Note: The containers use the ports 80 and 3306.
 Please,
 don't have any programs running on these ports in your machine.

 ### Configure the project